 Although rideshare services such as Uber and Lyft are increasingly taking customers from taxi operators, taxis remain a popular form of conveyance.
 This is especially true in Las Vegas, where the economy is built largely on attracting and serving a continuous stream of visitors.
 If you are involved in an accident involving a taxi, what are your options?
-An experienced Las Vegas tax accident lawyer at Cogburn Law Offices can help guide you along the path to making yourself whole again.
+An experienced Las Vegas tax accident lawyer at Cogburn Law can help guide you along the path to making yourself whole again.

 When is a Taxi Driver a Taxi Driver?

 Unlike a person who uses his personal car to provide rides on behalf of a ride-sharing service, a taxi driver is legally considered to be working for the taxi company while driving a company vehicle.
 This is true whether they are delivering a passenger, on the way to pick up a passenger, or in between fares and waiting for a call.

 Who is Liable?

 Due to the fact that a driver is considered to be working for a taxi company at any time they are driving, the taxi company is considered to be responsible for injuries or damages caused by its drivers.